Third Wheel; one who deters the socialization of a couple.

 - Anne P. mentioned that she essentially took her daughter everywhere her first year.
 She found very few issues being able to go out with her husband.
 Even shared a photo of her and mentioned that almost everyone was oblivious to the fact she was even wearing the baby.
 So it’s clear that you can still enjoy most of your typical outings without feeling restricted by baby.
 The best advice we got for those who didn’t want to change it up too much was just to set your dates back about 2-4 hours earlier.
 Get to know baby’s schedule and find that window where baby is least cranky and try to do your dates then.

 - A movie isn’t unreasonable either.
 Generally if you can show up to a theatre early enough for baby to crash in the sling, they usually stay out during the entire movie.
 This is probably for the newer baby crowd but a movie with kids is a lot of fun too if you have multiples.
 Here in Hampton Roads, Cinema Cafe is really quite child friendly.
 The movies are extra loud so if baby fusses a little, it’s not nearly as disturbing as it would be in other theaters.
+By the way, a loud environment can cause hearing conditions like tinnitus.
+If you want to know more about tinnitus, click here.
 We always order the largest popcorn for the kiddos and they sit the entire time as long as they have it in their lap.
 I still advise you to please leave the theater if baby becomes too upset.

 - Mini golf would be a lot of fun as well.
 You can still putt away while baby hangs out in a sling!